google/osv.dev/deployment/README.md

 ```bash
 terraform plan
 ```
-Running `plan` is shows the what resources will be added, changed, and destroyed when applying the terraform configuration.
+Running `plan` shows the what resources will be added, changed, and destroyed when applying the terraform configuration.
 It is not strictly necessary to run, but it is useful to perform a sanity check before applying.

 ```bash
 terraform apply
 ```
-Running `apply` will also ouput the same added/changed/destroyed resources as `plan`, and will prompt if you wish to apply the proposed changes.
+Running `apply` will also output the same added/changed/destroyed resources as `plan`, and will prompt if you wish to apply the proposed changes.

 Always review the planned changes (especially the destroyed resources) before